 Our goal this year is to continue to promote employee engagement with the Frontier values and its UNGC commitment, in particular among our more junior colleagues.
 In our view, this is the best guarantee that these values and principles remain relevant and a continuing focus for our staff.
-Frontier's HR department is committed to analysing diversity at Frontier in 2017 to ensure that Frontier's recruitment and promotion policies are fully compliant with the principle of equal opportunities and promote diversity and inclusion within Frontier.
+Frontier's Central People team are committed to continue to promote our Diversity and Inclusion programme which is focussed on all aspects of the employee journey from recruitment to exit.

 Frontier has put in place a range of policies and initiatives aimed at ensuring the welfare of our employees.
 These include flexible and generous maternity leave, flexible working arrangements (e.g. working part-time, working from home), supporting charity initiatives (e.g. red nose day, partnership with homeless association), mentoring and external support channels.
-Frontier has two special remit team dedicated to making improvements to Work Life Balance and Wellbeing across the firm.
+Frontier has special remit teams dedicated to making improvements to Work Life Balance, Wellbeing and Inclusion across the firm.

-On the area of equality, Frontier has a written policy setting out our commitment to combat discrimination on the grounds of ethnic origin, religion or belief, disability, age and sexual orientation.
+In the area of equality, Frontier has a written policy setting out our commitment to combat discrimination on the grounds of ethnic origin, religion or belief, disability, age and sexual orientation.
 It also monitors whether and how such policies are applied in practice, as we recognise that discrimination may sometimes be implicit or indirect.